Aung Aung Taik

-Aung Aung Taik is a Burmese artist and one of the pioneers of modern art in Burma.
+Aung Aung Taik (born 1948) is a Burmese artist.

 Early life and education

-Born in Rangoon, Burma in 1948, he received the traditional education of his class.
+Born in Yangon, Burma in 1948, he received the traditional education of his class.
 Following boarding school he decided not to follow in his father's footsteps through medical school, but rather chose to study painting.
 He attended the State Academy of Art in Rangoon and took private lessons from two of Burma's leading artists, U Ba Kyi and U Ngwe Gaing.
 His mentors, the writers Ludu U Hla and his wife Daw Amar introduced him to the world of letters and philosophy.
 He accompanied them on a number of anthropological expeditions into the remote regions of Burma and illustrated a series of books published by Ludu U Hla.
 He had successful exhibits of his work in Burma and Japan but as his work moved in an abstract philosophical direction the government put increasing pressure on him to conform to representational forms and heroic socialist subject matter.